 We contacted the email address on the amesstores.com website.
 We received a response from a Shannon de Molyneux.
 Molyneux's email signature mentioned being president of Cross Moline Ventures, "a subsidiary of Molyneux Group."

-According to an article about the Ames rumor that was republished on several local news websites, people had become "skeptical" about the news, purportedly because Cross Moline Ventures had "no website or presence online."
+According to a December 2022 article about the Ames rumor that was republished on several local news websites, people had become "skeptical" about the news, purportedly because Cross Moline Ventures had "no website or presence online."